 Some types of TBI and head trauma can be seen in medical imaging.
 A skull fracture or a subdural hematoma will show up on a CT scan or MRI.
 However, most types of TBI will not.
 To show you have had serious head trauma, you need something more than an x-ray.

-- Witness statements.
 You’ll need two kinds of statements, one about the accident itself and one about your daily routine.
 If anyone saw the accident, they can describe what happened, especially if you lost consciousness or were acting strangely afterward.
-Family and friends can testify about changes in your behavior since the accident, which can be indicative of TBI.
+Family and friends can testify about changes in your behavior since the accident, which can indicate TBI.

-- Personal journal.
-If you suspect you have suffered a TBI, keep a personal journal of your thoughts, feelings, and daily activities.
-If you are experiencing headaches, dizziness, tinnitus, or other physical problems, make note of them and when they occur.
+Should you suspect you have suffered a TBI, keep a personal journal of your thoughts, feelings, and daily activities.
+If you are experiencing headaches, dizziness, tinnitus, or other physical problems, note them and when they occur.
 If anything doesn’t seem quite “right” as you go about your day, explain that sensation.
 Anything that can help support your claim of TBI should be listed so that it can be presented with your case.

 Remember, TBI has very few external symptoms.
 Unless you have suffered a skull fracture or penetrating head wound, most of what you are experiencing can’t be seen even with a CT scan or MRI.
 The only way to prove you have suffered a TBI is by the subjective symptoms you describe or that others see you experience.
 Details will help prove your case.